 Students placed on academic probation have two long (fall/spring) semesters to raise their Texas State GPA to the minimum 2.0 required.
 Students who fail to raise their GPA at the end of the second probationary semester will be placed on academic suspension.

 Students who do not reschedule or cancel their academic advising appointments within one hour of the scheduled start time will be considered a “no show”.
-Students who “no show” three appointments with their academic advisor will be required to meet with the Applied Arts Advising supervisor.
-At this appointment the student must submit a written appeal to the supervisor and if approved they may then schedule an appointment with their primary academic advisor.
-A student who fails to keep their fourth appointment must resubmit a written appeal to the supervisor and if approved they may schedule an appointment with the supervisor only.
+Students who “no show” three (3) appointments in an academic year will have a hold placed on their account until they attend an appointment with their academic advisor.
+A student who fails to keep their fourth scheduled appointment must meet with the supervisor of the advising center.
 This policy will be published on the Academic Advising Center’s web site and noted on the Advising Syllabus.

 A degree audit lists all of the requirements for your degree, including (but not limited to):